 1. 9-Inch Lodge Cast Iron Skillet: around $25

-Every healthy cook needs a cast iron skillet.
-A well-seasoned cast iron lasts for decades, and you can make just about anything in them.
+Every healthy cook needs a cast-iron skillet.
+A well-seasoned cast-iron lasts for decades, and you can make just about anything in them.
 They’re also the gold-standard of healthy cookware as they’re non-reactive and don’t contain any harmful chemicals.
-Lodge is solid high-quality brand that you can get at kitchen stores, Target, or Amazon.
+Lodge is a solid high-quality brand that you can get at kitchen stores, Target, or Amazon.
 Not the best gift for people who don’t like to cook (obvi).
 The 12-inch is the perfect size and can do just about anything.
 GET IT HERE

 2. Savory Spice Shop Everyday Essentials Set: around $30

 I love the Savory Spice Shop and buy just about all of my spices from them.
 They grind everything fresh and don’t use any fillers or preservatives, so they’re products are not only healthier, but your food tastes way better, too.
 If your gift recipient doesn’t have a well-stocked spice cabinet, then I like this Everyday Essentials set.
 If your cook’s kitchen is well-stocked, then I would choose their curry set or one of their other fun specialty sets.